d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         Function to use for determining the initial contents of documentation comments inserted with
         `sweeprolog-document-predicate-at-point'.
-  Function: sweeprolog-read-predicate-documentation-default-function functor arity
+  Function: sweeprolog-read-predicate-documentation-default-function
-        Prompt and read from the minibuffer the arguments modes, determinism specification and initial summary for the documentation of the predicate FUNCTOR/ARITY.
+        Prompt and read from the minibuffer the argument modes, determinism specification and initial summary of the given predicate.
-  Function: sweeprolog-read-predicate-documentation-with-holes functor arity
+  Function: sweeprolog-read-predicate-documentation-with-holes
-        Use holes for the initial documentation of the predicate FUNCTOR/ARITY.
+        Use holes for the initial documentation of the given predicate.

   Sweep also includes a dedicated command called `sweeprolog-document-predicate-at-point' for interactively creating